Creating Backup Copy Jobs

 To create a backup copy job:

-- At the Job step of the wizard, specify a name and description for the backup copy job.
+- At the Job step of the wizard, specify a name and description for the backup copy job and select the backup copy mode:

-- In the Copy every field, specify the time interval according to which the synchronization process must start.
+- [For the periodic copy mode] In the Copy every field, specify the time interval according to which the synchronization process must start.
 Veeam Backup & Replication will check if new restore points are available in the source backup repository.
-If a new restore point is found, it will be copied to the target backup repository within the synchronization interval.
+If a new restore point is found, it will be copied to the target backup repository within the backup copy interval.

-- If you want to exclude VMs from the VM container from the job, click Exclusions and specify what objects you want to exclude.
+- If you want to exclude VMs from a VM container added to the job, click Exclusions and specify what objects you want to exclude.

 It is recommended that you enable GFS retention settings for the backup copy job if the SP has enabled the deleted backups protection option in the properties of your tenant account.
 This way, Veeam Backup & Replication will be able to protect backups created by the job against an attack when a hacker reduces the job's retention policy and creates a few incremental backups to remove backed-up data from the backup chain.